xormant/Roblox-Chat-Filter-Bypass/README.md

 python roblox_bypassv2.py 'text to bypass'

+## Note
+- Only functions without problems on windows 10 at the moment

 Example / tutorial video for optional GUI software is below.
 (Recommended if you don't know how to manually install packages or jus slow)
 ----------------------------------